conorr/clamshell/README.md

 ### Passing Python objects as arguments

 Clamshell can parse hashes, lists, and tuples as arguments in the command line.
-Suppose the following was a method of the Cat class:

 ```python
 def show_hash(self, h):